neam/vagrant-docker-local-dev-vm/README.md

 ## In local dev vm config

-Update the docker image tag in `scripts/variables.inc.sh` to the one(s) you just pushed above.
+Update the docker image tag in `.local-dev-vm-env` to the one(s) you just pushed above.

 # Using the vagrant configuration to deploy containers on a remote host